 Refresh first aid and emergency kit

-In addition to my first aid kit I carry some emergency items, one of which is an emergency headtorch in the form of a Petzl eLite.
+In addition to my first aid kit I carry some other emergency items, one of which is an emergency headtorch in the form of a Petzl eLite.
 I find carrying a small torch is much better than spare batteries.
 The tough weather conditions in Scottish winter mean that changing fiddly batteries is difficult and time consuming.
 A complete spare headtorch also means that it is possible to give someone else a torch if they need it, whilst retaining your own headtorch.
 I don’t use my spare often, so I need to check it still works and has fresh batteries.

 Also, in my emergency kit, is an basic mobile phone with pay as you go SIM.
 I find that the batteries of my smart phone deplete quickly in winter due to the cold, as well as doubling as cameras etc. Some people carry a small battery charger, but I find carrying a basic mobile phone the lightest and most reliable option.
 At this time of year, I check the phone still works, update any contact numbers and buy more credit.